Table of Contents

 Active managers looking to make short-term investments can consider several potential benefits:

-- An individualized portfolio.
 The active strategy gives investors complete flexibility to choose what they want to invest in.
 Because they’re not tied to specific investments like mutual funds or other selections they plan to hold onto for a while, they can put their money wherever and whenever they feel there is an opportunity for growth.
 Their portfolios change frequently, so they can customize their investments to their individualized interests, desire for risk management, and personal finance goals.
 These considerations can change over the course of an investor’s life, and active investing allows them to tweak their approaches as needed.

-- Ability to respond to the market quickly.
 Sentiment in the broader market can shift, as can the movement in specific stocks and other investments.
 Active strategies allow investors to respond immediately—for example, changing their approach when the market is on a tear or in a downturn, or identifying opportunities for short-term growth.
 They allow investors to quickly sell off or buy any given stock to capitalize on opportunities, which passive investors might miss.

 Though active investing may have potential advantages over passive investing, it also comes with potential limitations to consider:

-- Requires high engagement.
 Active investors have to stay informed about the broader market as well as specific investments.
 That can be a lot of day-to-day work (which is why many investors outsource this to wealth managers), but active investors don’t want to miss a big market move or other opportunities for growth.

-- Demands higher risk tolerance.
 Done successfully, active investing can reap high growth in a short period.
 But the flip side of this greater opportunity is greater risk.
 Because active investing hinges on short-term moves, it is by its nature much more volatile.

-- Tends not to beat benchmarks over time.
 Successful active investors may beat the market sometimes.
 But it’s unlikely they will every time.
 Studies show that over the long term, growth in active investments tends to lag passive investment benchmarks.

 Passive investing can be a strategy for investors who don’t want to commit to daily engagement and stay educated about ever-shifting market trends.
 If an investor’s financial goals are long-term ones, such as retirement, the buy-and-hold approach may reward them with slow but steady gains without as much volatility.